-DWR Table 5-2: 2020 Compliance From SB X7-7 2020 Compliance Form Retail Supplier or Regional Alliance Only 2020 GPCD Did Sunnlier Actual 2020 GPCD 2020 TOTAL Adjustments Adjusted 2020 GPCD (Adjusted if applicable) 2020 Confirmed Target GPCD Achieve Targeted Reduction for 2020?
-Y/N 188 0 188 242 Yes All cells in this table should be populated manually from the supplier's SBX7-7 2020 Compliance Form and reported in Gallons per Capita per Day (GPCD) NOTES:
+2020 GPCD Did Supplier

+Actual 2020 GPCD 2020 TOTAL Adjustments Adjusted 2020 GPCD (Adjusted if applicable) 2020 Confirmed Target GPCD Achieve Targeted Reduction for 2020?
+Y/N

+188 0 188 242 Yes

 Compared to the 180 GPCD per capita water use reported in the 2015 UWMP, it may appear there has been a slight increase.
 However, at the time the 2015 UWMP was prepared, there were Stage II water restrictions and water conservation measures in effect which resulted in approximately 24.3% savings in potable water.
 Without the restrictions, it is estimated that the 2015 GPCD would have been about 223 GPCD.